moleculerjs/site/source/docs/0.14/concepts.md

 A [service](services.html) is a simple JavaScript module containing some part of a complex application.
 It is isolated and self-contained, meaning that even if it goes offline or crashes the remaining services would be unaffected.

 ## Node
 A node is a simple OS process running on a local or external network.
-A single instance of a node can host one or more services.
+A single instance of a node can host one or many services.

 ### Local Services
 Two (or more) services running on a single node are considered local services.
-They share hardware resources and the communication between them is in-memory ([transporter](#Transporter) module is not used).
+They share hardware resources and use local bus to communicate with each other ([transporter](#Transporter) is not used).

 ### Remote Services
-Services distributed across multiple nodes are considered remote services.
-In this case, the communication is done via the [transporter](#Transporter) module.
+Services distributed across multiple nodes are considered remote.
+In this case, the communication is done via [transporter](#Transporter).

 ## Service Broker
 [Service Broker](broker.html) is the heart of Moleculer.
-It is responsible for management and communication between the services (local and remote).
+It is responsible for management and communication between services (local and remote).
 Each node must have an instance of Service Broker.

 ## Transporter
-[Transporter](networking.html) is a communication bus that allows to exchange messages between services.
+[Transporter](networking.html) is a communication bus that services use to exchange messages.
 It transfers events, requests and responses.

 ## Gateway
 [API Gateway](moleculer-web.html) exposes Moleculer services to end-users.
 The gateway is a regular Moleculer service running a (HTTP, WebSockets, etc.) server.
 It handles the incoming requests, maps them into service calls, and then returns appropriate responses.